Device-Type enablement

 UART port

-We advice you to use SIB_UART4 as this is already fully configured to be used by LAVA with telnet localhost 2000.
+We advise you to use SIB_UART4 as this is already fully configured to be used by LAVA with telnet localhost 2000.

 You can use laam to interact with the console from your laptop using laam serial connect ttymxc3.